telerik/teststudio-docs/docs/troubleshooting-guide/test-execution-problems-tg/invoke-blind-mouse-click.md

 ![Test Steps][5]

-> __Note:__ If the requirement is to invoke a blind mouse click outside the page under test you could use the <a href="/testing-framework/write-tests-in-code/intermediate-topics-wtc/mouse-manager" target="_blank">Mouse Manager</a> in a coded step and click on specific coordinates.
+> __Note!__ If the requirement is to invoke a blind mouse click outside the page under test you could use the <a href="/testing-framework/write-tests-in-code/intermediate-topics-wtc/mouse-manager" target="_blank">Mouse Manager</a> in a coded step and click on specific coordinates.

 [1]: /img/troubleshooting-guide/test-execution-problems-tg/invoke-blind-mouse-click/fig1.png